omise/omise-android/README.md

 **Card data should never transit through your server.
 We recommend that you follow our guide on how to safely [collect credit information](https://docs.opn.ooo/collecting-card-information).**

-To be authorized to create tokens server-side you must have a currently valid PCI-DSS Attestation of Compliance (AoC) delivered by a certified QSA Auditor.
+To be authorized to create tokens server-side, you must have a currently valid PCI-DSS Attestation of Compliance (AoC) delivered by a certified QSA Auditor.

-This SDK provides the means to tokenize card data on end-user mobile phone without the data having to go through your server.
+This SDK provides the means to tokenize card data on an end-user mobile phone without the data having to go through your server.

 ## Notice

-The minimum supported version of the SDK is 4.3.1.
-Please do not use any versions below that number as you will be exposing yourself to security vulnerabilities,bugs and unexpected behaviors.
+Use SDK version 4.3.1 or higher for your app's security and performance.
+Any versions below this will pose severe risks of security vulnerabilities, bugs, and unexpected behaviors.
+Upgrade to the latest supported SDK version to avoid these risks and ensure the best user experience.

 ## Installation